astronomer/docs/learn/custom-xcom-backends-tutorial.md

 </TabItem>
 </Tabs>

-The code above creates a custom XCom backend called `CustomXComBackendPandas` with added logic to convert a Pandas dataframe to a CSV file, which gets written to the S3 bucket and converted back to a Pandas dataframe upon retrieval.
+The code above creates a custom XCom backend called `CustomXComBackendPandas` with added logic to convert a Pandas dataframe to a CSV file, which gets written to object storage and converted back to a Pandas dataframe upon retrieval.
 If the value passed is not a Pandas dataframe, the `.serialize()` and `.deserialize` methods will use JSON serialization like the custom XCom backend in [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization).

 3. In the `.env` file of your Astro project, replace the XCom backend variable to use the newly created `CustomXComBackendPandas`.